What is Harrow's Digital Infrastructure?

 - the proposals come under prior approval or

-- the proposals come under full planning permission categories.
+- the proposals are in the full planning permission categories.

 For more information, see: